openhive-network/HAfAH/src/hive_fork/Readme.md

 3. current_block_num - current hive block num processed by the tables registered in the context
 4. irreversible_block - irreversible block num, the higest block known by the context which cannot be reedited during back from fork
 4. is_attached - True if triggers are enabled ( a table is attached ), False when are disbaled ( a table is detached )
+5. events_id - las events id which was processed
+6. fork_id - fork id on which the context works

 #### hive.registered_tables
 Contains information about registered application tables and their contexts